 We haven`t describe extensively the small isolated beaches of the northeastern coast or otherwise the area of Erimitis.

 East of Cassiopi and in order: Avlaki, the Vouvalomantria beach, Vrachli beach, Tzoufaka, the Arias beach, Akoli, the Vromolimnos, Kaminakia beach, the Korfovonia, the Aspalathras and Xylokeratia beach.

-All these secret havens belongs to Erimitis area and will be sell out for free to foreign capital to be destroyed as all Greece is destroyed by it`s moneylenders in the name of “development”…
+All these secret havens belongs to Erimitis area and will be destroyed as all Greece is destroyed by it`s moneylenders in the name of “development”…

 North seaside Corfu beaches and resorts

 Kassiopi is on the north east tip of Corfu, looking across the narrow channel to the Albanian port of Saranda.

 It has played a major role in the island’s history, as can be seen by the impressive ruins of the castle overlooking the harbour, It is said that Nero watched a play in the theatre, and that Antony and Cleopatra stayed there before the battle of Actium, where they suffered a huge defeat.